 Horizontal mergers occur when companies involved operating in similar industries combine their businesses.
 The primary aim is to achieve synergies by increasing market share, reducing competition, and improving operational efficiency.
 These mergers can lead to economies of scale, as the combined entity can benefit from shared resources, reduced duplication, and increased bargaining power with suppliers.

-While horizontal mergers can enhance market power and potentially lead to cost savings, they may also face scrutiny from antitrust regulators, as they have the potential to reduce competition in the industry.
+While horizontal mergers can enhance market power for merging companies and potentially lead to cost savings, they may also face scrutiny from antitrust regulators, as they have the potential to reduce competition in the industry.
 An example is the merger between TPG Telecom Limited and Vodafone Hutchison Australia (VHA).

 The merger was announced in 2018 and completed in 2020, resulting in the formation of a new entity called TPG Telecom Limited.
 TPG Telecom, previously known for its strength in fixed-line broadband services, merged with VHA, a mobile telecommunications operator.